tonnyec/schema-evolution-manager/README.md

    see what has been applied, and when, if needed.

 sem contains only tools for managing schema evolutions.
-The idea is that you create one git repository for each of your databases then use sem to manage the schema evolution of each database.
+The idea is that you create one hg repository for each of your databases then use sem to manage the schema evolution of each database.

 At Gilt Groupe, we started using sem in early 2012 and have observed